 Home to nearly ten million people, Los Angeles County hardly seems like a center for anything other than human diversity from the outside.

-Second Most Biologically Diversity County in the United States
+Second Most Biologically Diverse County in the United States

 The Biodiversity Atlas of Los Angeles

 The biodiversity map was published as the Biodiversity Atlas of Los Angeles.
 Users can enter an address in the county in order to see the species located in that area and the likelihood of discovering specific species of plants and animals.

 The researchers hope that by interacting with endangered plants and animals on the digital map will encourage people to go out and identify those species in their neighborhoods and beyond.
 This allows people to connect with these species and better promote the ideas behind conservation.

 Users of the Biodiversity Atlas can also view geographic features and see how climate change and manmade infrastructure can impact plant and animal habitats.
 Users can see the impact of non-native species of plants and animals, along with information about how certain changes can impact wildfire seasons in the years to come.

 The researchers included information about past events, like wildfire and weather data, in addition to future forecast models.

 Encouraging Knowledge of Biodiversity